gitzfp/FunnyChar/contribute.md

 By participating in this project, you're expected to uphold our Code of Conduct.

 # Where to Get Help
-If you run into problems or need help, check out our [discord](https://realchar.ai/join-discord).
+If you run into problems or need help, check out our [discord](https://funnychar.ai/join-discord).

-Thank you for considering contributing to RealChar!
+Thank you for considering contributing to FunnyChar!
 Your time and expertise is greatly appreciated by the community.